MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-r-packages-tsql.md

 ## Copy the collection file to a local folder

 Copy the zipped file containing all packages to a local folder on the server.
-If you do not have access to the file system on the server, you can also pass a complete package as a variable, using a binary format.
+If you don't have access to the file system on the server, you can also pass a complete package as a variable, using a binary format.
 For more information, see [CREATE EXTERNAL LIBRARY](../../t-sql/statements/create-external-library-transact-sql.md).

 ## Upload the collection file to the database